zedr/dieter-rams-10-applied-to-software/README.md

 ## 1. Good software is innovative

-Rebuild software using new technology.
-Build new software using stable technology.
+Rebuild old software using new technology.
+Build new software using old and stable technology.

 ## 2. Good software is useful